 Any withdrawal of consent applies to future situations and consent may not be withdrawn retroactively.

-All VHA Staff shall sign a confidentiality agreement at the start of their employment/term with VHA and shall agree to continually follow on an ongoing VHA’s Confidentiality, Non-Solicitation, and Conflict of Interest Policy with respect to all confidential information at VHA, including PI/PHI.
+All VHA Staff shall sign a confidentiality agreement at the start of their employment/term with VHA and shall annually agree to continue following VHA’s Confidentiality, Non-Solicitation, and Conflict of Interest Policy with respect to all confidential information at VHA, including PI/PHI.

 Access and Disclosure